nikasso/movie2vec/README.md

 Additionally, I'd like to extend the application to better add/subtract directors, actors/actresses, and screenwriters - possibly by scraping additional data from IMDB and joining it with the data I have, to make these features more standardized.

 And finally, I want to do some t-SNE or k-means clustering of my movie vectors for visualization purposes, to get a better sense of how my model is grouping them.

+## Thanks

+I'd like to thank the Galvanize DSI instructors who gave me guidance on this project, and alumni Doosan (Jackson) Jung and Peter Hughes for some inspiration.
+I'd also like to thank MovieLens for making the data that I worked with publicly available.